Obtain Justice in Complex Personal Injury Cases

 To prove that you have lost wages because of your injury, you must show that you were unable to return to work because of your injuries and, as a result, lost out on wages you otherwise would have received.
 If your injuries are of such severity that you will be unable to return to work in the future, our firm will work with economists and other experts to determine your future earning potential to prove the total loss of wages resulting from your injury.
 This provides you and your family with the financial security needed to move forward from a serious injury.

-Can I recover for compensation for my pain and suffering?
+Can I recover for compensation for my pain and suffering in a personal injury lawsuit?

 Yes.
 Under Texas and most other states’ laws, you are entitled to non-economic damages caused by your injuries.
 Non-economic damages are damages that are not readily quantifiable.
 While these types of damages do not have a price in the marketplace, they are nevertheless losses you are entitled to be compensated for.
 These damages include things like pain and suffering, loss of enjoyment of life, and disfigurement.

-How do I prove the value of my pain and suffering?
+How do I legally prove the value of my pain and suffering?

 It is difficult to take an emotion or physical sensation and turn it into a dollar amount.
 However, this must be done for you to receive the compensation you are entitled to under the law.
 One of the distinguishing factors in the quality of a personal injury attorney is their ability to value your non-economic damages correctly.
 This requires great skill and experience and the help of industry experts in medicine, counseling, and other disciplines.
 It is very important to adequately value your pain, suffering, loss of enjoyment, and other non-economic damages if you intend to recover all compensation you are entitled to under the law.

-Do I need an attorney to bring a personal injury lawsuit?
+Do I need a Houston personal injury attorney to bring a lawsuit?

 No. You do not need a personal injury attorney to bring a personal injury lawsuit in Texas.
 You have a right to bring a claim against the person or company that hurt you as a pro se litigant.
 However, depending on your situation, you may find great value in consulting a personal injury attorney and will likely recover more compensation, even after your lawyer is paid.